 RCO Best Practices

-- organize recovery-focused policy advocacy activities,
+- organize recovery-focused policy and advocacy activities

-- provide peer-based recovery support services (P-BRSS).
+- provide peer recovery support services (PRSS)

 1. Non-profit Organization